Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 author: vibronet
 ---

+# CODE NOT YET UPDATED TO MSAL preview 2017 #

 # Integrate Microsoft identity and the Microsoft Graph into a web application using OpenID Connect

 This sample showcases how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in to the app using both their work/school account or Microsoft account.
 The application is implemented with ASP.NET MVC 4.6, while the web sign on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.